kanaka/mal/process/guide.md

 ![step9_try architecture](step9_try.png)

+In this step you will implement the final mal special form for error/exception handling: `try*/catch*`.
+You will also add several core functions to you implementation.
+In particular, you will enhance the functional programming pedigree of you implementation by adding the `apply` and `map` core functions.

 Compare the pseudocode for step 8 and step 9 to get a basic idea of the changes that will be made during this step:
 ```